MKAbdElrahman/lenslocked.com/README.md

 The CI pipeline is defined in `.github/workflows/pipeline.yml`.
 It runs the tests, builds the application and uploads the artifacts to GitHub releases.
 The pipeline uses `task` to run the tasks.

 The project uses [air](https://github.com/cosmtrek/air) for dynamic reloading.
 There is a configuration file `.air.toml` which also uses task to rebuild for building.
-There are also other configs which you can customize
+There are also other configs which you can customize.
+To get started install air and type `air` in you shell.
 ## Design Choices
 - Routing: [gorilla/mux](https://github.com/gorilla/mux)